 - The main character of Funny People sees his day job in a supermarket deli as one of these.
 His co-worker, an ex-convict who feels lucky just to have a shot at an honest living, sees it in a much better light.

-- The titular character Ted gets a job in one of these places.
-Though the negative aspects are largely omitted in favor of Ted's Wacky Fratboy Hijinx.
+- Ted in Ted gets a job in one of these places, though the negative aspects are largely omitted in favor of Ted's Wacky Fratboy Hijinx.

 - Sam and his friends on Reaper spend as much time dealing with the incompetent management and obnoxious customers of The Work Bench as they do chasing down escaped damned souls.
 It's a toss-up which job is worse.

 - Not a huge superstore, but just as soul-numbing to Granville would be Arkwright's little corner store in Open All Hours.

 - Where Eric and Red work for some time in That '70s Show.

 - Used in one episode of Leverage, where the team tries to take down a Wal Mart ripoff (notably, the chain itself is too big even for them, so they settle for stopping this one branch from opening and destroying the town's economy).
 One elderly diabetic employee was continually forced to work through his breaks, with predictable consequences.
 Eliot snaps and nearly beats up his boss, calling him a bully.